Shape of My Story

 We were now working with the world's 7th largest brand.

 What I had learned in politics -- basically always having to build and engage communities without resources -- proved interesting in consumer markets.
+Intel loved the idea that our strategy didn't even mention advertising.

 Telling them the story about the 1-9-90 Principle which informed our thinking sealed the deal.